Learning objective

 Before you get started

-- Refer to the Guides: Adolescent relationships, Gender stereotypes and expectations and Respectful relationships for further content information related to this activity.
+- It is recommended to read the Educator Notes: Adolescent relationships, Gender stereotypes and expectations and Respectful relationships prior to teaching this activity.

 - Be wary of couples who are in the room and consider use of grouping strategies to split them up to avoid potential conflict.